Accusative and Dative

 Like the accusative and the genitive, the dative has many uses, but we’ll focus for now on one:

 • indirect object.
 An indirect object in the dative case indicates a noun that gets affected by the action of the verb without directly receiving its action.
-The clearest example of this in English involves verbs like “to give” or “to say”:
+The clearest example of this in English involves verbs like “to give” (δίδωμι, about which we’ll learn after Exam 1) or “to say” (λέγω … εἶπον … – - to say, speak, tell).
+Note the following examples:

-She said the words to the witness.
+2. The boy said the words to the people.

 In such cases, it’s often best to translate the dative using the preposition “to” or “for.”
 These prepositions are essentially built into the core function of the dative – you do not need any explicit prepositions in Greek to get this idea across.
-Note how the second sentence looks in Greek:
+In the Greek, the dative article-noun pair τοῖς ἀνθρώποις translates in English to “to the people” – we don’t need an explicit preposition in the Greek to indicate “to” in this instance.
+(We will need one to indicate physical direction, though – more on this later).

 English can also place indirect objects before direct objects without the use of “to” or “for.”
 Note this rearrangement of the first example sentence above: